 COVID-19 has caused significant financial difficulties for many households and businesses.
 In response, in March 2020, the Federal Government implemented emergency measures stop a tidal wave of bankruptcies and business insolvencies.
 But, contrary to public misconceptions, most conventional debt recovery strategies remain unrestricted.

-Yes.
-The changes do not affect your ability to pursue your debts through the court system.
+In many cases, yes.
+The changes do not affect your ability to pursue most debts through the court system.
 The PAID Debt Collection Process remains highly effective.
 The court processes have adapted to social distancing requirements with electronic document lodgement and the conduct of hearings by telephone or video link.

 Judgment debts are able be enforced by means inquiries (including orders for the payment of debts by instalment) and the seizure and sale of personal and real property.
 Even during ordinary times, these are often the most effective strategies to collect debts.